Table of Contents

 PEA has a half-life of 5 – 10 minutes.[xvii]
 But the effects of PEA can be extended by using it with a MAO-B inhibitor.

-If you do use a potent MAOI like selegiline (l-deprenyl) make sure you keep the dose low (i.e. 2.5 mg) or you’re in danger of inhibiting MAO-A well.
+If you do use a potent MAOI like selegiline (l-deprenyl) make sure you keep the dose low (i.e. 2.5 mg) or you’re in danger of inhibiting MAO-A as well.
 More on the “cheese effect” next.

 Dosing more than recommended is NOT a good idea because you’ll likely feel jittery, irritable, get a headache, feel nausea, and very possibly force your heart rate to dangerous levels.